 The (wearable tech) world according to Lahtela

-I asked Lahtela what he thought the future help for the wearable tech industry.
-He said he thought technology would become even more personalised, and allow for more intelligent analysis.
-Lahtela believes that awareness of the importance of sleep and recovery is the next big wave, not only in wearables but in health and wellness market in general.
-“Understanding the restorative nature of sleep is essential since that’s the only way to find ways to improve the recovery from daily mental and physical load.”
 He foresees a future where devices would work alongside other providers such as insurance companies, healthcare providers and caregivers to supply information that can help reduce the rate of chronic diseases, and help to manage diseases once they’ve manifested themselves.
-He also thought wearable tech would start working alongside genetics and epigenetics to provide a more holistic view of a person, which I think is a very exciting future for all of us.
+He also thought wearable tech would start working alongside genetics and epigenetics to provide a more holistic view of a person.
+Something that I think is very exciting for all of us.
 (Bodyshot is a business built entirely around that idea).

 Closing thoughts

-Personally, I love the ŌURA ring.
-I’ve bought one and will be wearing it night and day to monitor my sleep and energy levels, particularly given I’ve suffered from burnout in 2012, and am understandably cautious to ensure this doesn’t happen again.
-The intelligence interpretation of data is what really appeals to me; it’s not about setting targets like 10,000 steps (although for many people, this is a really important feature and they do need to move more), but about listening to your body and understanding what the physical and emotional life load that you’re carrying, and how you can recover from that load.
-If you’re sleep hasn’t been restorative, then the device might advise you to take it easy that day, maybe aim for 6,000 steps but taken as part of a gentle walk, preferably somewhere quiet and amongst nature.
+If your sleep hasn’t been restorative, then the device might advise you to take it easy that day.
+Maybe aim for 6,000 steps but taken as part of a gentle walk, preferably somewhere quiet and amongst nature.
 I’ve worked with clients who are incredibly frustrated because they are getting to bed early and spending up to eight or nine hours in bed, but waking up feeling exhausted, and they can’t understand why.
 There’s a huge difference between the amount of time you spend in bed and the amount and quality of REM or deep sleep that you enjoy.
-Now, link this data to a nutrition plan and an overall holistic therapeutic plan, and you have something very valuable that sits at the intersection between technology and personalised health.
+Now, link your OURARing data to a nutrition plan and an overall holistic therapeutic plan, and you have something very valuable that sits at the intersection between technology and personalised health.